Senior Software Engineer

 (Amazon.com Subsidiary) Lab126

-I worked on the Amazon Kindle, primarily on the system daemons, written in C. Bullet points here are vague, because they pertain to unreleased products and/or features.
+I worked on the Kindle 2, 3, and Touch, primarily on the system daemons, written in C.

 - Re-wrote the Text-to-Speech integration in the Kindle, reducing errors more than 25-fold compared to the previous version.